ma-serra/OpenContracts/docs/configuration/configure-gremlin.md

+# Configure Gremlin

+> **⚠️ DEPRECATION NOTICE**: Gremlin integration is deprecated and will be removed or significantly reworked in future versions.
+New projects should use the standard analyzer framework instead.

 [Gremlin](https://github.com/JSv4/GremlinEngine) is a separate project by OpenSource Legal to provide a standard API to access NLP capabilities.
 This lets us wrap multiple NLP engines / techniques in the same API which lets us build tools that can readily consume the outputs of very different NLP libraries (etc. a Transformers-based